ethersphere/swarm-guide/contents/up-and-download.rst

 .. note:: Once a file is uploaded to your local Swarm node, your node will `sync` the chunks of data with other nodes on the network.
 Thus, the file will eventually be available on the network even when your original node goes offline.

 The basic command for uploading to your local node is ``swarm up FILE``.
-For example, let's create a file called example.md and issue the following command to upload the file example.md file to your local Swarm node
+For example, let's create a file called example.md and issue the following command to upload the file example.md file to your local Swarm node.

 .. code-block:: none